nguyendaithien/AlexNet_Pure_Verilog/README.md

 <span style="font-size: 120 px;">**Pipeline**</span>
-- 2-D convolutional operator with pipeline computing: completion level of each partial sum per cycle, the colored cells represent partial sums, where partial sums with the same color share the same completion level.
+- For example, in cycle n, one IFM is loaded into the process- ing element (PE) array.
+In the very next clock cycle, 9 MAC operations are performed, with each MAC contributing to its respective partial sum.
+In the subsequent cycles, these partial sums are gradually accumulated, with 9 MAC operations completed per cycle, as shown by the changes in the partial sums’ states in the figure 4.
+It can be observed that the partial sums are progressively completed in the order of the IFM’s processing sequence.
+2-D convolutional operator with pipeline computing: completion level of each partial sum per cycle, the colored cells represent partial sums, where partial sums with the same color share the same completion level.
 ![1-D conv](https://github.com/user-attachments/assets/f5c941d3-c1d0-4d33-99d3-0668bfecdfde)

 <span style="font-size: 150 px;">**Fully Connected layer:**</span>